ccswbs/uofg-components/README.md

 1. **packages/storybook**: This directory contains the code for our Storybook documentation.
 It acts as the documentation for all the other packages in the repo.

-For more detailed explanation of each package, read their corresponding README.
+For more detailed explanation of each package, read their corresponding README and Development Guide files.